Magic Cube 4D Macros

 The macro name is used on a button that is created for you on the Macros tab.
 Click that button whenever you want to apply the macro.
 The macros tab also allows you to rename, reorder, and delete macros.
 Important: Macro definitions are not stored in you solution log files.
 Use the Macros > Read/Write Macro File menu items to save and manage your collections of macros.

-Use the Macros > Start/Stop Macro Definition menu item to begin creating a macro.
-You may also find it convenient to use the Ctrl-M hotkey instead.
-Notice that the sky will turn white to indicate that you are now in macro creation mode.
-Notice also that the status bar at the bottom of the screen will prompt you through the process.
+Use the Macros > Start/Stop Macro Definition menu item (crtl-M) to begin creating a macro.
+The sky will turn white to indicate that you are now in macro creation mode, and the status bar at the bottom of the screen will prompt you through the process.
 After you have clicked 3 reference stickers, the sky will turn black and you will be prompted to specify your macro moves.
 If you make a mistake or get confused, simply hit the Esc key to cancel the entire process at any time and return to the normal mode.
-Once you have successfully finished specifying reference stickers and macro moves, click the Macros < Start/Stop Macro Definition one more time to signal that you are finished.
+Once you have successfully finished specifying reference stickers and macro moves, click Macros > Start/Stop Macro Definition one more time to signal that you are finished.
 You will then be prompted to name your macro.
 After hitting OK, you will be returned to normal mode and your new macro will be ready for use.

 Using a macro

-Before using a particular macro, orient your view so that you can easily specify your reference stickers.
-Next, click the macro button that you wish to apply.
-The sky will turn a salmon color, and the status bar will ask you to click 3 reference stickers.
+Before using a particular macro, orient your view so that you can easily specify your reference stickers, then click the macro button that you wish to apply.
+The sky will turn a salmon color and the status bar will ask you to click 3 reference stickers.
 After clicking 3 stickers in the same pattern as used when you created the macro, the program will apply all of your macro moves to the puzzle and return to normal mode.

 Each macro that you create also creates a button labeled "Reversed".
 Clicking that button instead of the corresponding custom named button will apply your macro moves in reverse order and direction.
-You may never need this ability but it could come in handy.
+That could come in handy, for example when creating commutators using nested macros.

-Another convenience feature is the Ctrl-A hotkey which automatically applies the last macro that you used.
+Another convenient feature is the ctrl-A hotkey which automatically applies the last macro that you used.
 This is helpful because you will often use the same macro many times in a row and this is easier than clicking the button each time.

 Managing your macros